 Thursday, March 10, 2011|

 About the Event

+Many modern and future applications of wireless networks require a strict per-packet delay bound.
+Such applications include VoIP, video streaming, real-time monitoring, and networked control.
+Using wireless networks to serve such applications is particularly challenging, as wireless transmissions are inherently unreliable due to shadowing, fading, and interference.
+Therefore, most current mechanisms, which only provide "best-effort" service, are not suitable for such applications.
 In this talk, I propose a rich analytical model that jointly addresses the application specifications and the unreliable nature of wireless transmissions.
 Based on this model, I provide solutions to three important problems: admission control, scheduling, and utility maximization.
 I propose an admission control policy that characterizes precisely when the demands of clients are feasible under the specified wireless limitations.
 Then I exhibit an on-line scheduling policy that fulfills the demands of all feasible systems.
 I next present a policy that maximizes a utility when the timely-throughput requirements are elastic.
 Finally, I show hot to employ rate adaptation, which enhances transmission reliability by using an appropriate transmission rate.

 I-Hong Hou is a Ph.D. candidate in the Computer Science Department of theUniversity of Illinois at Urbana-Champaign.
 His research interests include. wireless networks, wireless sensor networks, real-time systems, distributed systems, and vehicular ad hoc networks.
 He received the C.W.
 Gear Outstanding Graduate Student Award from the University of Illinois at Urbana-Champaign, and the Silver Prize in the Asian Pacific Mathematics Olympiad.